rockethelll/P12-SportSee/README.md

 ## How to switch between mocked data and API

 - Go to /src/services/getData.js
-- uncomment the import you would like to use
+- Uncomment the import you would like to use
-- comment the other import that won't be use
+- Comment the other import that won't be use
+- Launch backend server
   (You'll receive an alert message when you use the API)